ColomboStefania/Nintendo64/README.md

 Restrictions:
-- due to cors restriction users should istall a plug in called Cors
+- due to cors restriction users should install a plug in called Cors
 - The api requests are limited to 3k